 Piper uses the crucifixion as one instance where God has two wills.
 He both wills and does not will that Jesus dies: “That is, there is a sense in which God willed the delivering up of his Son, even though Judas’s act was sin.” (p.
 20) After going through cases similar to the betrayal of Jesus by Judas, he concludes: “Therefore, we know it was not the “will of God” that Judas, Herod, the Jewish crowds, Pilate, and the Gentile soldiers disobeyed the moral law of God by sinning in delivering Jesus up to be crucified.
 But we also know that it was the will of God that this should come to pass.
 Therefore, we know that God wills in one sense what he does not will in another sense.” (p.21)

 It is logically possible for God to will that a particular circumstance be brought about without the actions which brought about that circumstance being his will.
 There is no inconsistency or contradiction here and no need to posit “two wills” to explain it.
 It is possible for God to will the event of Jesus’s death without willing the evil actions that brought about that event.
-There is no need to posit “two wills” here in order to explain what has occurred.
 These are not inconsistent things being willed in different “senses.”
 For example, I could intend to do evil against someone else, and my action itself can be evil, but, for some reason, the result of my action would be wonderful and good.
 I could lie to someone, and the consequence of my lie can be good, but that doesn’t change that the lie itself was evil.
 There is no inconsistency between willing the consequence and not the action itself.
 This illustrates the distinction I drew at the beginning of the section on the difference between God’s will for actions and God’s will for outcomes.
 But there is an inconsistency between God willing that some be reprobated and that all are saved, because these are both ultimate outcomes.
 You could square them if they were somehow instrumental in some more ultimate outcome, but there is no more ultimate outcome.
 This means that the crucifixion is not analogous to the contradiction between willing that all are saved and some are reprobated.
 Therefore, the crucifixion is not biblical evidence for Piper’s two wills doctrine.

 Secondly, there are many different ways that the crucifixion can be conceived that do not include a concept of two wills.
 We explored one way above, but there are others.
 For example, if you do not have a Calvinistic doctrine of sovereignty in which God determines the action of every human being and that human beings retain free will that is not determined by God, it is easy to see how God’s will works with the crucifixion.
 It is God’s will that Christ die for our sins, but this will is conditional on human sin.
 That is, God would not have willed this if human beings were not sinful.
 So human sin is both the precondition and the effectual agent in the crucifixion.
 There is no contradiction in God willing that Judas should not betray Jesus and that Jesus serve as a sacrifice for sin, for there are many different ways in which this state of affairs could obtain.
 But you may say that the only way that the perfect Son of God could be executed is through evil, which means that in order for the Son of God to be executed, God would have to will for evil to occur.
 This isn’t true, because if the world is evil, then there is a circumstance in which it is good for the Son of God to die ( namely, as a sacrifice for sin).
 But it is important to remember that the atonement is God’s response to sin.
 It is not his original will.
 It is human evil which crucifies the Son of God, but it is divine good which makes it an atonement for sin.
 In other words, God knows, given human sin, that placing his perfect Son on earth will provoke humanity and that they will kill him and so expose themselves as evil.
 Yet it is possible for God to use this for his purpose.
 Thus, God does not will the evil to be done, but merely knows that it will be done and plans accordingly.
 God knows that people will kill his Son, and he plans the Atonement given this knowledge, without determining the evil actions.
 He makes his own plans to achieve his own purposes knowing in advance that those evil actions will be freely done and by treating those actions as a “given”, so to speak.
 That is why the death of Christ can happen according to the plan and foreknowledge of God, without the betrayal of Judas and the wickedness of the Roman soldiers being God’s will.
 The story of Joseph being sold into slavery by his brothers illustrates this idea.
 Joseph tells his brothers at the end of the entire ordeal: “As for you, you meant evil against me, but God meant it for good, to bring it about that many people should be kept alive, as they are today.”
 (Genesis 50:20) So God’s sovereignly arranges evil actors so that they play into his hand, so that even their evil ends up serving His purposes.
 But this does not mean that he wills their evil or wills their evil deeds to come about.
 So this is just to demonstrate that there are other ways of plausibly interpreting the crucifixion’s relation to the will of God that doesn’t involve God having “two wills” or contradictory wills, or God willing the evil actions of those who brought about the crucifixion.
 This means that it cannot be used as biblical evidence for the two wills doctrine.
 Piper first needs to show that that the other plausible ways of interpreting the events of the crucifixion are wrong in order to use the crucifixion as biblical evidence of his doctrine of two wills.
 Also, in order to avoid the charge that he is simply assigning contradictory wills to God, Piper needs to be clearer about how God can will things in different “senses” so that it is not contradictory.
 He is not clear about this and doesn’t explain in which “sense” God can will it and still will another thing without it being contradictory in the context of the crucifixion.